ampproject/amphtml/contributing/building-an-amp-extension.md

 ## Directory structure

-You create your extensions’ files inside the `extensions/` directory.
+You create your extension's files inside the `extensions/` directory.
 The directory structure is below:

 -   extensions/amp-my-element/